thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Monday, 24 November 2025

-- The average temperature today is 5.55˚C,
+- The average temperature today is 6.29˚C,
-- With highs of 6.66˚C and lows of 4.27˚C,
+- With highs of 6.66˚C and lows of 4.84˚C,
-- It may feel like 2.78˚C with clear sky
+- It may feel like 3.68˚C with light rain
 - The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 993hPa and humidity is 85%
+- The pressure is 990hPa and humidity is 88%
 - The sun will rise at 07:43 and set at 16:07

 <!-- weather_marker ends -->